 online Medical Provider Directory.

 The Chesapeake Employers' Claims Adjuster and Nurse Case Manager work closely together to ensure quality medical care and appropriate return to work for all injured workers.
 This team approach helps to facilitate necessary communication between the employer, injured worker, medical provider, and attorneys, if applicable.

 Timely and accurate compensability decisions are essential elements of effective claims handling.
 After an injury is reported, the claim will be referred to the claims department for assessment.
 The adjuster will determine if a claim is compensable, administer benefits, if warranted, and monitor activity on the file.
 A nurse is always available to assist the adjuster with medical questions, especially in complex cases.

-In addition, the Integrated Team Approach allows for timely involvement from Safety Servics as well as from our Legal Department and Special Investigations Unit.
+In addition, the integrated team approach allows for timely involvement from Safety Services as well as from our Legal Department and Special Investigations Unit.
 Together, all of these resources work to obtain successful outcomes for the injured worker and his or her employer.

 This network of participating pharmacies in Maryland allows prescriptions to be filled with no out-of-pocket cost to the injured worker.
 An Express Scripts prescription number is provided immediately upon confirmation of a newly reported claim.
 Note: The issuance of an Express Scripts number is not a determination of compensability.